SEN inclusion funding

 The SEN Inclusion Funding will not support

-What if the child is under 3 years old?
+What if the child is not in receipt of Early Education?

 It is not a statutory requirement for any Local Authority to have additional funding available for those children that are not in receipt of the early education entitlement.

-Can I apply to the SEN Inclusion Fund if the child has an EHCP?
+Can I apply for SEN Funding if the child has an EHCP?

 What happens if a child leaves during the claim period?